Adimea real-time monitoring process

 Adimea is based upon the measurement of substances removed from the patient.

 The pioneering technology enables measurement in the spent dialysate.
-Because it continuously analyzes change in the molar concentration, Adimea is directly connected to the patient.
 On the basis of this characteristic, Adimea is a highly reliable and accurate instrument for an online determination of the current Kt/V value during treatment.

 During therapy, the system - at the request of the user - generates a warning message in the event that the planned target value is not reached.
 This enables the user to carry out target-oriented adjustments to the treatment parameters – at any time during the ongoing dialysis.